Tune in to 1630 AM for Emergency and Borough Information

-Let it be noted that Borough Hall has Numerous Brochures and Documents to assist you and your family in emergency and disaster situations
+Let it be noted that Borough Hall has Numerous Brochures and Documents to assist you and your family in emergency and disaster situations.

-All other questions, inquiries, general info:
+All other questions, inquiries, and general information:

 Point Pleasant Beach Police Department